 How are Broad-Spectrum CBD Products Produced?

-CBD products are extracted from the certain strains of the hemp plant that are highly in CBD content but low in THC.
+CBD products are extracted from the certain strains of the hemp plant that are high in CBD content but low in THC.

 Some manufactures distill CBD isolate and then add other cannabinoids, flavonoids and terpenes later.